-PFRS 7 replaced PAS 30, Disclosures in the Financial Statements of Banks and Similar Financial Institutions, and the disclosure requirements in PAS 32, Financial Institutions, and the disclosure requirements relating to financial instruments: Disclosure and Presentation.
+PFRS 7 replaced PAS 30, Disclosures in the Financial Statements of Banks and Similar Financial Institutions, and the disclosure requirements in PAS 32, Financial Instruments: Disclosure and Presentation.
 All disclosures relating to financial instruments, including all comparative information, have been updated to reflect the new requirements.
 The new disclosures that became necessary due to the Group's adoption of PFRS 7 are presented in Note 23.